Oniye-cloud/Ethical-Hacking-Lab/Lab2.md

-1. KWASU Portal: Ethical Hacking
+1. KWASU PORTAL: ETHICAL HACKING

 Story: KWASU (Kwara State University, Malete) gave a cyber security team permission to test their student portal for security problems.
 The team checked the site, found a bug, and reported it to the school.